 J Ross publishes a range of exam prep books, including one for the PMP® exam.
 Alongside their books, they have a question bank for the PMP® exam, and you can access the demo of that for free.
 Click through to the demo, click the login button (there will be demo login credentials already populated), and then click the button under ‘Action’ to start the free test.
 There are 20 questions.
 It’s not the prettiest website, and at the end I found it a little confusing to find my results (hint: click the Results tab in the top menu) but the answers come with explanations and a note about which section of the PMBOK® Guide you need to look at for more information.

 The PM Exam Simulator gives you the opportunity to practice taking the PMP® Exam in a way that mimics the actual exam.
 The Simulator feeds you questions of the same style and difficulty that you’ll see on the exam.
 You’ll experience various types of questions, from formula-based questions to interpretational questions.
 Another plus for this site is that you can take the practice exam in three modes: Real Exam Mode (just like the real PMP® exam experience); Timed Mode (receive hints and answers, but still adhere to limited time); or Learning Mode (receive hints and answers with no time limit).
-Try the Exam Simulator for three days -- free!
+Try the Exam Simulator for seven days -- free!
 (Disclaimer: This is my own simulator.)